Csgmmm/Front-End-Development-UI-UX-PawMate/README.md

 # Project: PawMate

 This project was conceived during a Web Development Bootcamp by Dr. Angela Yu, that created Tindog, an app inspired by the popular dating platform Tinder.
-Adding a playful twist, this app focuses on our furry friends – dogs!
-Subsequently, **I've rebranded the project with a new name, logo and a UI/UX app design.**
+This project focuses on developing a website utilizing Bootstrap, Flexbox, CSS, and HTML.
+Subsequently, **I've rebranded the project with a new name, logo and a created UI/UX app design - PawMate.**

 ## What is PawMate?
 With PawMate, dogs can have profiles, and "swipe right" to express interest in making new canine friends, setting up playdates, arranging walks, or finding a compatible mate for breeding purposes, PawMate ensures that every pup and their owner find exactly what they're looking for.